-These are the most common and effective monetization systems for live streams, but the good news is that you are not limited to only one monetization option.
-Think of a larger, hybrid monetization strategy that includes all of the options outlined above – this way you can get the most out of these models and minimize their drawbacks.
+These are the most common and effective monetization systems for live streams.
+The good news is that you are not limited to only one monetization option.
+Think of a larger, hybrid monetization strategy that includes all of the options outlined above.
+You can make the most out of these models and minimize their drawbacks.

 What Works For You?

 While going through this article you might think that it’s too hard or difficult to implement these monetization options or better yet, to create a hybrid model.
 That’s nothing further from the truth.
 Implementing these monetization options is easy with the WpStream platform, and you can also refer to our guide if you ever get stuck.
 Now let’s take a look at some examples of how you can use the platform and monetize your content:

 Phil is a part time video editor and a part time gamer.
 His channel became widely popular on Twitch so he decided to upload several of his gameplay videos on YouTube as well.
 After a few of his videos were demonetized, Phil decided to take matters into his own hands and build his own website.
 Since he is broadcasting playthroughs regularly six times a week, his monetization strategy is mostly focused on a subscription model, coupled with ads and donations from his Twitch fan base.